Workplace Drug Testing In New York

 - Positions with the potential to impact the health or safety of employees or the public

-However, it was those jobs with “the potential to impact the health or safety of employees or the public” that caused concern for employees, forcing the state to take a stance on the safety-sensitive roles.
+However, it was jobs with “the potential to impact the health or safety of employees or the public” that caused concern for employees.
+This forced the state to take a stance on safety-sensitive roles.

 Understanding the Safety-Sensitive Exception in New York City Pre-Employment Drug Testing

-Because of the lack of clarity that the law has previously provided, on June 16, 2020, the New York Commission on Human Rights issued rules that established the Safety-Sensitive exception.
+Because of the law’s lack of clarity, the New York Commission on Human Rights created a clarification.
+On June 16, 2020, it issued rules that established the Safety-Sensitive exception.
 A position qualifies for the exception if: